Why Join and Support Civil Air Patrol

 Attend at least three weekly meetings.

-Complete the Membership Application
+Complete the Membership Application and pay annual dues.

 Youth – The local CAP squadron will give you a membership application or provide you with the information on how to apply online.